Killer Khan: Professional wrestling career

+From 1963 until 1970 he was a sumo wrestler with the Kasugano stable, reaching a highest rank of makushita 40.
+His fighting name was Koshinishiki.
+Ozawa started wrestling under his true name in 1971 in Japan.
+In 1977 he wrestled in the Toronto area as Kim Chang and then returned to Japan.
 Ozawa's Mongolian giant character was created by Karl Gotch.
-He traveled to America in 1979 to wrestle.
+He traveled to the U.S. in 1979 to wrestle.
 The following year, in 1980, Khan first wrestled André the Giant in a tag team match for Georgia Championship Wrestling.
 Later that same year, he was hired by the World Wrestling Federation (WWF).
 In the WWF, Khan originally feuded with WWF Champion Bob Backlund, as well as the WWF Intercontinental Champion Pedro Morales.

 Khan was then placed in feud with André the Giant.
-During one match in May 1981, a kayfabe Khan kneedrop off of the top turnbuckle resulted in André the Giant breaking his ankle, as Khan accidentally landed on it.
+During one match in May 1981, a kayfabe Khan kneedrop off the top turnbuckle resulted in André the Giant breaking his ankle, as Khan accidentally landed on it.
 The truth was that Andre actually broke his ankle getting out of bed.
 The incident had been reported as real and as a storyline to help put Khan over.
 When Andre returned from his injury, he and Khan feuded into the next year.
-In November 1981 in Philadelphia Andre defeated Khan in a "Mongolian Stretcher match."
+In November 1981 in Philadelphia, Andre defeated Khan in a "Mongolian Stretcher match."
 The feud was named Wrestling Observer Newsletters Feud of the Year.

 In 1984 in Canada's Stampede Wrestling, he had a series of matches with Archie "The Stomper" Gouldie.
 On January 20, 1984, he won the Stampede North American Heavyweight Championship from Gouldie in a street fight.
 In March, he lost the title to Dynamite Kid.

-Khan made a brief return to the WWF in 1987, managed by Mr. Fuji, where he feuded with Outback Jack.
-In addition, he had a limited house show run challenging WWF Champion Hulk Hogan.

 He also had successful runs as a monster heel in Mid-South Wrestling and NWA World Class Championship Wrestling.
-Usually managed by Skandar Akbar, the WCCW run saw him team with the Freebirds (teaching Terry Gordy the Oriental Spike), then turning on him, paid by Akbar.
+Usually managed by Skandor Akbar, the WCCW run saw him team with the Freebirds (teaching Terry Gordy the Oriental Spike), then turning on him, paid by Akbar.

+Khan made a brief return to the WWF in 1987, managed by Mr. Fuji, where he feuded with Outback Jack and had a brief house show run challenging WWF Champion Hulk Hogan.
+He retired from wrestling later that year.
+Bruce Prichard explained on his podcast "Something to Wrestle" that Khan was homesick and missed his family.
+He did not like the road schedule of the WWF.